Contents

 Are you Responsible for your Spouse’s Debt in Canada?

-Table of Contents
+Contents

 Separation and Debt

-You are not legally responsible for any credit accounts that are in just their name though unless it is considered to be family debt where you live.
-If that is the case you aren’t responsible to creditors, it is still considered a part of your financial obligations but it will just be part of your separation agreement.
+You are not legally responsible for any credit accounts that are in just their name due to credit history separation, though, unless it is considered to be family debt where you live.
+If that is the case, you aren’t responsible to creditors; it is still considered a part of your financial obligations, but it will just be part of your separation agreement.
 They are two separate things.
 You are only legally responsible if your name is on the debt.
-The joint accounts that your name is tied to are the only accounts that can affect your credit report.
-That being said, many still choose to help with debt payments during separation if they were the primary breadwinner in the relationship.
-This can make the transition smoother, but it really depends on the financial situation of both parties.

 Debt Responsibility and Death

-What about Credit Card debt?
+What About Credit Card Debt?

-While you are not directly responsible for your spouse's credit card debt in the event of death, it does become part of their estate.
+While you are not directly responsible for your spouse’s credit card debt in the event of death, it does become part of their estate.
 In this case, the estate will need to pay off the credit card accounts.
-If you are in charge of the estate then it is your responsibility to pay it.
+If you are in charge of the estate, then it is your responsibility to pay it.

 Can You Inherit Tax Debt?